akaymaram/EALP/README.md

 Ala:
 1. Fix the runtime EA error
-2. Create a mutuation function
+2. Create a mutation function
 3. Create a crossover function